crocs-muni/biometrics-utils/Readme.md

-# Utilities for biometrics classes
+# Face detection utility

-A set of utilities for biometrics classes at the [Faculty of Informatics](https://www.fi.muni.cz/), [Masaryk University](https://muni.cz) based on deep learning and OpenCV.
+A set of utilities for face detection for the biometrics classes at the [Faculty of Informatics](https://www.fi.muni.cz/), [Masaryk University](https://muni.cz) based on deep learning and OpenCV.

 ## Usage